 Environmental Science looks at how these various principles and processes relate to man, and aside from gaining a deeper understanding of the Earth, one of its primary aims is to seek solutions to environmental problems that arise from human activities.

-As an area of study, Environmental Science integrates the principles behind numerous chemical, biological, and physical processes happening on Earth, and its impact to society.
-It explores the areas of Geology, Ecology, and Biology.
-Likewise, this program takes on the political, cultural, and social activities that affect the planet and its inhabitants.
+Environmental Science integrates the myriad disciplines under Geology, Ecology, Biology, Chemistry, and the other physical sciences.
+Likewise, this program takes on the political, cultural, and social aspects of human activities that affect the planet and looks at their impact.

-In other words, Environmental Science students understand the intricate relationship between humanity and the environment.
+In sum, Environmental Science students understand the intricate relationship between humanity and the environment.
 When you become a professional in this discipline, you will either be a researcher or a scientist.
 Some opt to pursue careers in law, government, or education.

 Why You Should Pursue a Degree in Environmental Science

-Although the roles vary depending on the position, some environmental scientists split their time between laboratory and fieldwork research.
-Others prefer to spend most of their time indoors—writing policies, teaching students, or consulting on a company project’s environmental impact.
+Although roles vary, some environmental scientists split their time between laboratory and fieldwork.
+Others roles require spending a significant of time indoors—writing policies, teaching students, or performing consulting work for various companies and their projects.

 Why Environmental Science Is So Important